bitovi/academy/src/angular/3-creating-components/creating-components.md

 ng g component restaurant
 ```

-For now, we'll use fake data for a list of restaurants in the component, and put the data in a setTimeout to simulate an api call.
+For now, we’ll use fake data for a list of restaurants in the component, and put the data in a setTimeout to simulate an api call.

 ✏️ Update **src/app/restaurant/restaurant.component.ts** to be: